hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > With empty Ledgers piled up six feet high;
 >
-> And at the door, to give the thing eclat,
+> And at the door, to give the thing éclat,
 >
 > Are tubs of stones, and packages of straw.
 >